DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/14scottgivesmeanassignment.md

 weak points as a digital marketing tool.
 Here’s an example of how they intentionally sound vulnerable:

-Whoops 😅.
-Please keep on patiently clicking the button until it works!
+<center>Whoops 😅.
+Please keep on patiently clicking the button until it works!</center>

 At the other end of the spectrum, we see an authoritative tone in some software that triggers fantasies of digital suicides, but never their
 commitment:

-It’s someone’s birthday.
+<center>It’s someone’s birthday.
 Help them have a blast!

 or

-Are you aware that \[user name\]’s post was liked over 10 times already?
+Are you aware that \[user name\]’s post was liked over 10 times already?</center>

-One user, confronted with his inability to opt-out, texted me: Fuck Insta, but I’m still on it.
-Fuck smartphones, but I still own one.
+One user, confronted with his inability to opt-out, texted me: *Fuck Insta, but I’m still on it.* Fuck smartphones, but I still own one.

-The neutral, polite tone of software protects it from sounding different— sounding like too much of something.
+The neutral, polite tone of software protects it from sounding different—sounding like too much of something.
 The factual tone of politeness targets devotion of a user (who, if you recall, I’ve introduced before) and who needs to be promised that, as a respected client on the platform, their needs are constantly taken into account.